extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw.d  (gcc)

-:switch:`-gnatw.d`
+:samp:`-gnatw.d`
   *Activate tagging of warning and info messages.*

   If this switch is set, then warning messages are tagged, with one of the following strings:

     - *[-gnatw?]*
-      Used to tag warnings controlled by the switch :switch:`-gnatwx` where x is a letter a-z.
+      Used to tag warnings controlled by the switch *-gnatwx* where x is a letter a-z.

     - *[-gnatw.?]*
-      Used to tag warnings controlled by the switch :switch:`-gnatw.x` where x is a letter a-z.
+      Used to tag warnings controlled by the switch *-gnatw.x* where x is a letter a-z.

     - *[-gnatel]*
-      Used to tag elaboration information (info) messages generated when the static model of elaboration is used and the :switch:`-gnatel` switch is set.
+      Used to tag elaboration information (info) messages generated when the static model of elaboration is used and the *-gnatel* switch is set.

     - *[restriction warning]*
-      Used to tag warning messages for restriction violations, activated by use of the pragma ``Restriction_Warnings``.
+      Used to tag warning messages for restriction violations, activated by use of the pragma *Restriction_Warnings*.

     - *[warning-as-error]*